priyanka-jha/DiceeApp-iOS/README.md

 # DiceeApp-iOS
-A sample iOS app showing changing of dice images randomly on button click and upon shaking the device.
+A sample iOS app showing changing of dice images randomly on button click and upon shaking the device using gesture detector.

 **Here is the screenshot:**